jo-oo/Battleship-Client/README.md

 ### `npm start`

-Note that you also need the battle-ship-server repo.
+Note that you also need the Battleship-Server repo.
 In that project directory, you can run:

 ### `npm run dev`